Tazkiyah: The nafs at peace (nafs-i-mutma'inna)

-The Qur'an explains how one can achieve the state of the satisfied soul in sura Ar-Ra'd: "Those who believe, and whose hearts find their rest in the remembrance of God – for, verily, in the remembrance of Allah do hearts find satisfaction (tatmainnu alquloobu)."
+The Qur'an explains how one can achieve the state of the satisfied soul in sura Ar-Ra'd: "Those who believe and whose hearts find comfort in the remembrance of Allah.
+Surely in the remembrance of Allah do hearts find comfort (tatmainnu alquloobu)."
 Once the seeker can successfully transcend the reproachful soul, the process of transformation concludes with nafs-al-mutma'inna (soul at peace).
 However, for some Sufis orders the final stage is nafs-as-safiya wa kamila (soul restful and perfected in Allah's presence).
 The term is conceptually synonymous with Tasawwuf, Islah al-Batini etc. Another closely related but not identical concept is tazkiah-al-qalb, or cleansing of the heart, which is also a necessary spiritual discipline for travelers on the Sufi path.
 The aim is the erasure of everything that stands in the way of purifying Allah's love (Ishq).

 The aim of tazkiah and moral development is to attain falah or happiness, thus realizing the nafs al-mutma'inna.
 This is the ideal stage of mind for Sufis.
 On this level one is firm in one's faith and leaves bad manners behind.
 The soul becomes tranquil, at peace.
 At this stage Sufis have relieved themselves of all materialism and worldly problems and are satisfied with the will of God.
 Man's most consummate felicity is reflecting Divine attributes.
 Tranquillization of the soul means an individual's knowledge is founded on such firm belief that no vicissitudes of distress, comfort, pain or pleasure can alter his trust in Allah and his expecting only good from Him.
 Instead, he remains pleased with Allah and satisfied with His decrees.
 Similarly, the foundations of deeds are laid in such firm character that no temptations, in adversity, prosperity, fear or hope, removes him from the shar'iah, so he fulfills the demands made by Allah and thus becomes His desirable servant.

 According to Qatada ibn al-Nu'man, the nafs al-mutma'inna is, "the soul of the believer, made calm by what Allah has promised.
 Its owner is at complete rest and content with his knowledge of Allah's Names and Attributes..."

-In sura Fajr of the Quran, Allah addresses the peaceful soul in the following words:
+In surah Fajr of the Quran, Allah addresses the peaceful soul in the following words: